MikeDigitize/Getting_Started_With_TDD/README.md

 *Prefer to test the interface, not the implementation detail.*

 Things can change over time.
 We might refactor the implementation.
-But as long as our tests are passing we should be happy.
+But as long as our tests are passing we're happy.
-It means we only need to import one thing to test into our test suite, making it easier to read and manage.
-And plus, if we have tests around the implementation, we're going to have to update the tests every time we refactor.
+And if we have tests around the implementation, we're going to have to update the tests every time we refactor.

-So ideally we should just test our interface.
-Consumer is king!
-As long as the consumer is happy, that's all that ultimately matters.

 Ok so we'll focus our testing on the interface.
 But `drawEuroMillions` returns random numbers, how we can test for an expected outcome from something nondeterministic?

-The answer is... we can't *really.* But we can mitigate against random somewhat though, through sheer volume of tesing.
+The answer is... we can't *really.* But we can mitigate against random through sheer volume of tesing.

 If we call the method five times, the odds of receiving a 50 aren't great.
 What if we called it 50 times, or 500 times?
 Better odds.
 We'd probably get a 50 at least once.